 Take what you need or leave what you can at our two pantry shelves.
 The shelves are located across from the CMP Playground.
 Help keep our shelves filled.

-- Bread Ministry: If you would like to be involved in our Bread Ministry, please contact Edit Ostrom at: email@example.com or Click HERE to Sign Up and help.
+- Bread Ministry: If you would like to be involved in our Bread Ministry, please contact the church office at firstname.lastname@example.org or Click HERE to Sign Up and help.

 - Communities of Care: Chatham UMC has recently set up Communities of Care for those who wish to receive a call, a text or an email from someone at the Chatham UMC community.
 If you would like to be in such a group, please email the church office by clicking here.